glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Why is there no lead developer on this project? {#why-is-there-no-lead-developer-on-this-project}
 In most free software projects this is a single individual that decides if issues should be ignored, cancelled or implemented.
 Granting someone that kind of power would effectively make them our "benevolent dictator", and we do not want one of those!

-At this early stage we prefer to discuss things with the community first, then make decisions based on consensus between the members of the admin team.
+At this early stage we prefer to discuss things with the community first, then make decisions based on consensus between the members of the governance team.
 It is likely that as Glimpse develops there will be a more formal separation of responsibilities, an agreed way to assess community opinion and a documented path for contributors to participate in the decision-making process.

 Our vision for the future is that the community will always have a say in the direction of this project, no choices will ever be impossible to overturn and everyone responsible for decision-making will be held accountable by their fellow contributors.
 The value or quantity of someone's contributions will not confer any "special status" on them or grant any immunity if they violate our project's code of conduct.